microsoft/playwright/docs/src/cli.md

 ## Install system dependencies

-Ubuntu 18.04 and Ubuntu 20.04 system dependencies can get installed automatically.
+System dependencies can get installed automatically.
 This is useful for CI environments.

 ```bash js
 # See command help